-Making a compost pile is one trick I recommend all gardeners get down pat.
+Making a compost pile is one skill I recommend all gardeners get down pat.

 How many times have I dug into a compost pile that seemed to be almost ready to use, only to find a kohl rabi, still perfectly preserved, looking exactly the same as when it went in?